Donald Prentice Booth: Early military career

 After receiving his commission Booth pursued graduate studies in engineering at Cornell University.

 Booth graduated from the Army Engineer Officer Course in 1930.

 From 1935 to 1939 he was an instructor at the US Military Academy.

 Booth graduated from the Command and General Staff School in 1940.
-Later that year, he served with the 2nd Engineers at Fort Sam Houston, Texas and was then transferred to be Assistant to the District Engineer in Seattle from 1940–1942.
+Later that year, he served with the 2nd Engineers at Fort Sam Houston, Texas and was then transferred to be Assistant to the District Engineer in Seattle from 1940 to 1942.

 World War II

 From 1942 to 1944, Booth served as Director of Ports for the Persian Gulf Command, receiving promotion to brigadier general in May 1944.
 The Persian Gulf Command was responsible for transporting supplies to the U.S.S.R. after it joined the Allied war effort.
 Booth served as Chief of Staff from 1944 to 1945, and commanded the organization from early 1945 until the end of the war.